 For more information, contact LGBT’ Program Coordinator Grace Nichols at Grace.Nichols@gcsu.edu.

-*This program and web page is modeled after the Safe Space program at Kennesaw State University.
+Note: This program and web page are modeled after the Safe Space program at Kennesaw State University.